-We keep track of the weather, month, day of the week, date, and number of days we've spent in kindergarten.
-We read, sing, perform finger plays, and manage our morning message daily.
-Book tubs are sorted by genre, and include fiction and non-fiction books that I've collected over my nineteen years of teaching.
+We keep track of the weather, month, day of the week, date, and the number of days we've spent in kindergarten.
+We read, sing, perform fingerplays, and manage our morning message daily.
+Book tubs are sorted by genre and include fiction and non-fiction books that I've collected over my twenty-four years of teaching.
 The back of a bookcase is a handy place to store large anchor charts and writing paper.
 The morning message easel is equipped with a sentence strip pocket chart, and two dry erase writing surfaces.

 The cradle and small table set with chairs are easy to slide out of the way, opening the floor for group seating when we want to practice with math charts, displays, and manipulatives.
 The bulletin board to the left is where we display letter-of-the-week crafts.

 Continuing around the room, another bookcase acts as a divider and storage for some of our Math and building manipulatives, though many more supplies such as puzzles, builders, book/c.d. sets and thematic materials are stored on shelves covered with muslin curtains.
 Rolling storage helps to make our learning spaces flexible.
 Our math cart stores anchor charts on the backside, and easily relocates throughout the room or into the hallway as needed:

 The white bins house differentiated materials for student partners.
 A Super Star named them "busy bins" two years ago:

 Here's the most colorful, and usually ~messiest~ spot in our class: our painting, play dough, and art cart area!